longturn/freeciv21/docs/Coding/guidelines.rst

     // SPDX-License-Identifier: GPL-3.0-or-later
     // SPDX-FileCopyrightText: 2022 Author Name <how-to-contact@example.com>

-You do npt need to add your name to the file, but we recommend that you do so.
+You do not need to add your name to the file, but we recommend that you do so.
 The same information will be stored in the Git history, but may be lost if someone ends up moving the file.